 combine overlapping identical instances and to refine the pose estimation result by removing incorrect hypothesis.
 Quantitative comparisons with the MOPED system on self-constructed dataset are presented to demonstrate the effectiveness of the pipeline.

-Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2014, 'Mobile Robotic Wireless Sensor Networks for Efficient Spatial Prediction', 2014 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Chicago, IL, USA, pp. 1176-1181.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2014, 'Mobile Robotic Wireless Sensor Networks for Efficient Spatial Prediction', 2014 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Chicago, IL, USA, pp. 1176-1181.View/Download from: Publisher's site

 This paper addresses the issue of monitoring physical spatial phenomena of interest utilizing the information collected by a network of mobile, wireless and noisy sensors that can take discrete measurements as they navigate through the environment.
 The spatial phenomenon is statistically modelled by a Gaussian Markov Random Field (GMRF) with hyperparameters that are learnt as the measurements accumulate over

 time.
 In this context, the GMRF approximately represents the spatial field on an irregular lattice of triangulation by exploiting a stochastic partial differential equation (SPDE) approach, which benefits remarkably in computation due to the sparsity